HomeSite Map

 After 19 attempts, their final performance, "take 19," was deemed suitable for inclusion in the movie.
 Closeups of Paul's face dominate the clip, interspersed with snatches of the rest of the band playing their instruments, some of these being film edits of different takes and/or sections of the song made to appear as if it was a live studio performance.
 Since Ringo was relegated to hi-hat foot pedal taps in the verses, he is seen at times taking drags on a cigarette to make use of his available hands.
 Billy Preston has a video spotlight during the song's instrumental section, although it is visually obvious that this footage was from a different take.
 Paul's specific vocalization during this section can also be heard on this film clip, which is evidence that he envisioned something different to be included here, such as a Ronnie Scott saxophone that he mentioned during the sessions.

 Other than a newly recorded McCartney version of the song being featured in his “Give My Regards To Broadstreet” movie in a scene that mostly features the singer engaged in night-driving, Paul included "The Long And Winding Road" in his concert tours for decades.
 First was his “Wings Over The World” tour, which spanned from September 9th, 1975 (Southampton, England) to October 21st, 1976 (London, England).
 He even included it in the “Electric Set” of his “Unplugged Tour 1991,” which began on May 8th (Barcelona, Spain) and concluded on July 24th (Copenhagen, Denmark) of that year.
-His “New World Tour” of 1993 included the song in certain cities, such as Frankfurt, Germany (Feb.
+His “New World Tour” of 1993 included the song in certain cities, such as at the Festhalle Frankfurt Theatre in Frankfurt, Germany (Feb.
 22nd and 23rd), Cincinnati, Ohio (May 5th) and Pontiac, Michigan (June 4, 1993).
 Thereafter, “The Long And Winding Road” became a mainstay in all of his tours, many times as an encore feature, until he finally dropped it from the set list for his 2016/2017 “One On One” tour and hasn't performed it since.

 Billboard Magazine full page ad, May 16th, 1970